SmalltalkZen/phriak/README.md

 currentUser contentType.  "=> 'application/json'"
 currentUser lastModified. "=> 4 March 2015 11:25:49 pm"

-"When updating existing objects, be sure to read-before-write" currentUser := users reload: currentUser.
-"Gets the latest causal context (object version)" currentUser
+"When updating existing objects, read-before-you-write, unless you /know/ you haven't modified it" currentUser := users reload: currentUser.
+"Ensure the latest causal context (object version)" currentUser
 		data: '{ id: "user-123", name: "Some New Value" }';
 		store.

-"Delete an object"
+"Reloading uses If-Not-Modified HTTP GET conditional headers.
+But you can override that." currentUser := users reloadForce: currentUser.

-currentUser remove.```
+"Delete an object.
+This sends along the causal context, whenever possible." currentUser remove.```